-Table~\ref{tabell1} shows mean square root of sum of squares errors (comparing with the true function), calculated on 1000 simulated samples of the times series of Example~\ref{example:3ar}.
-Table~\ref{tabell2} shows the analog values for Example~\ref{example:arfima}.
-Both estimators $\hat{f}_n$ and $\tilde{f}_n$ seem to have good finite sample properties.
-As indicated by the theory $\tilde{f}_n$ seems to be less efficient than $\hat{f}_n$.
+Table \ref{tabell1} shows mean square root of sum of squares errors (comparing with the true function), calculated on $1\mbox{,}000$ simulated samples of the times series of Example \ref{example:3ar}.
+Table \ref{tabell2} shows the analog values for Example \ref{example:arfima}.